OUR TRACK RECORD OF PRESERVATION

 2019: Replacing the Boiler

-Thanks to generous donations from two donors.
-FHS repaired two chimneys and replaced the old oil tank and boiler with a new energy efficient natural gas-powered boiler.
+Working as a team with generous donors, FHS was able to repair two chimneys and replace the old oil tank and boiler with a new energy efficient natural gas-powered boiler.
 In late 2019, FHS replaced the rubber roof surrounding the lighthouse tower.
-With these projects completed, FHS completed the list of exterior repairs.

 2020: Pandemic and Projects

-While the world began to cope with the SARS Covid-19 Pandemic, we used this quiet time to update the Main Dining Room and entry way.
-Quickly raising funds from members and friends of Sedgeley Club, FHS completed historically accurate interior renovations before opening up again in 2021.
+While the world began to cope with the SARS Covid-19 Pandemic, we used this quiet time to raise funds and update the Main Dining Room and entry way.
+While closed to the public and to members, FHS completed historically accurate interior renovations to the building, and hoped for a heathy future.

 2021: A Partnership with the Commonwealth

 Thanks to a matching grant called the Keystone Historic Preservation Grant from the Pennsylvania Historical and Museum Commission (PHMC) FHS completed a critical structural repair project.
 One section of the building was sagging in the same location from the basement to attic.
 With help from PHMC, FHS hired a crew to dig beneath the basement floor, and uncover the foundation walls and footers.
 Here a section of foundation wall had settled lower over time and caused the structure above it to be pulled downward.
 The settled wall was repaired and fortified, then covered up again.
-In about five months, the entire structure was renewed; made safe and strong again.
+By the fall of 2021, the entire structure was renewed; made safe and strong again.
 Friends of Historic Sedgeley is immensely grateful to the Pennsylvania Historical and Museum Commission for making these critical repairs possible.
+Unfortunately in September of 2021 Hurricane Ida brought almost four feet of flood water into Sedgeley Club’s basement.
+The floodwater quickly receded but destroyed the building’s hot water heater which FHS was able to replace.

 2022